taikedz-mt/rspawn/README.md

 * `/spawn guests` - see who you have added to your spawn
 * `/spawn hosts` - see whose spawns you may visit

+Guests can help the spawn owner manage bans on their town.

 ### Town hosting

 You can host a town from your spawn if you wish.
 Hosting a town means that any player who connects to the server will be able to visit your spawn.
 You can still `/spawn kick <playername>` individually in this mode.
 If you switch off town hosting, only allowed guests in your normal guestlist can visit.